sndsgd/sndsgd-field/docs/Field.md

 - `sndsgd\Field::EXPORT_ARRAY` - Forces the exported value to an array or values.
 - `sndsgd\Field::EXPORT_SKIP` - *for use with `sndsgd\Field\Collection`* - Ignore the field while exporting a collection of fields.

-*Example: Using a constant to ensure the exported value is an array:*

 ```php
 $field->setValue(1);
 $field->setExportHandler(\sndsgd\Field::EXPORT_ARRAY);